ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/01-Force_Fields_and_Interactions.md

 - The Lennard-Jones interactions are short-ranged, *r<sup>-6</sup>*.
 - The Coulomb interactions are long-ranged, *r<sup>-1</sup>*.

-> ## Counting Non-Bonded Interactions
->
-> How many non-bonded interactions are in the system with ten Argon atoms?
-10, 45, 90, or 200?
->
-> > ## Solution
-> >
-> > Argon atoms are neutral, so there is no Coulomb interaction.
-Atoms don't interact with themselves and the interaction ij is the same as the interaction ji.
-Thus the total number of pairwise non-bonded interactions is (10x10 - 10)/2 = 45.
-> >
-> {: .solution}
-{: .challenge}

 ### Bonded Terms

 #### The bond potential